kendopunk/angular-d3-simple-pie/README.md

-# angular-d3-simple-pie
-Simple pie chart directive for Angular
+# A Simple D3.js Pie Chart Directive for Angular